($778) Cost to ship a car from Jackson, MS to Charleston, SC

 The time of the year

-Seasonal demand and weather conditions in both Jackson and Charleston can impact car shipping prices.
+Seasonal demand and weather patterns in Jackson and Charleston often affect the cost of auto transport.

 October, April and May are the most pleasant months in Jackson so it's best to plan your move during these months.
 Rain occurs throughout the year, though the winter and spring are the wettest seasons and snow is rare, and accumulation very seldom lasts more than a day.